gpx1000/Vulkan-Tutorial/en/01_Overview.md

 Just like the previous graphics APIs, Vulkan is designed as a cross-platform abstraction over [GPUs](https://en.wikipedia.org/wiki/Graphics_processing_unit).
-The problem with most of these APIs is that the era in which they were designed featured graphics hardware that was mostly limited to configurable fixed functionality.
-Programmers had to provide the vertex data in a standard format and were at the mercy of the GPU manufacturers with regards to lighting and shading options.
+The problem with most of these APIs is that the era in which they were designed featured graphics hardware mostly limited to configurable fixed functionality.
+Programmers had to provide the vertex data in a standard format and were at the mercy of the GPU manufacturers in regard to lighting and shading options.

 As graphics card architectures matured, they started offering more and more